teaguetomesh/dqva-and-circuit-cutting/README.md

 my_venv/lib/python3.7/site-packages/qiskit/dagcircuit/dagnode.py
 ```

-By adding the following text (not necessary anymore but keep it for now):
+By adding the following text (not necessary anymore but keep it in the README for now):

 ```
 @cargs.setter